IsaacTown/Castle-Combat-Virtual-Player/README.md

 Update,Version 1.3
 2 Dice buttons and and 2 dice numbers and flipped UI on one side to work better when between 2 people

+Minor Update, Version 1.3.5
+Select Menu to be able to choose between Virtual and In-Person game

-Patch, Version 1.3.5
+Patch, Version 1.3.1
-How to video on https://www.youtube.com/channel/UCMW1rC4HJrIQUA51-kHJuEg and will be released sometime soon
+maybe a How To Video?